Commitment and Consistency

 - Commitment is the key driver of consistency.

-- Consistency is perceived to be a valuable personality trait.
-People will sometimes even go against their own beliefs to be perceived to be consistent.
+- Consistency is a valuable personality trait.
+People will sometimes even go against their own beliefs to be consistent.

 - Asking people for a favour can create that sense of commitment as it can change their self-image (e.g. I’m someone who gives to the needy).